flofriday/constant-eval-kotlin-plugin/README.md

 Testing constant evaluation can be tricky, because if it is correctly implemented the optimized program with all constants evaluated should be semantically equal.
 This means that if we run the optimized program and an unoptimized version we won't see any difference.
-While we can use that to see if there are wrong evaluations we cannot tell if the optimized program was really optimized.
+While we can use that to see if there are wrong evaluations, we cannot tell if the optimized program was really optimized.
 (Well technically it should be faster, because that's the point of the optimization but measuring timings can also be tricky).

-Instead, I decided that every testcase contains two programs, once with some constants to evaluate and once where I evaluated them by hand.
+Instead, I decided that every testcase contains two programs, one with some constants to evaluate and another one where I evaluated them by hand.
 The first program will be compiled with my plugin enabled while the second uses the default compiler.
-After the plugin ran both programs should be equally so I dump the IR of both programs and compare if the dump is equal.
+After the compiler ran both programs should be equal, so I dump the IR of both programs and compare if the dump is equal.

 ![Testing Pipeline](testing-pipeline.png)

 With this strategy we not only know that the constant evaluation ran but also that it produced exactly what we expected.
 We therefore don't even need to execute the compiled programs.
-The IR dump is even readable by humans and even though it can get large in some cases it worked great to discover issues.
+The IR dump is even readable by humans and though it can get large in some cases it worked great to discover issues.

 ## Implementation Details